Stateless actor-critic for instance segmentation with high-level priors: Appendix

 \subsection{Object level rewards}

 We have tested generating the rewards based directly on the object scores instead of using the subgraph decomposition described in Section \ref{sec:subgraphs}.
-Since rewards are mainly derived from the features of the predicted objects it seems reasonable to formulate the supervision signal based directly on those objects.
+Since rewards are mainly derived from the features of the predicted objects it seems reasonable to formulate the supervision signal directly for objects.
 To this end we calculate a scalar reward per object as sketched in Figure \ref{fig_obj_rew}.
-In this setting, the agent needs the information about the predicted objects when it learns from its own actions, which is in contradiction to the usual RL paradigm since the critic needs the predicted objects to predict the action values.
-However, the critic is not used during exploration where the objects for the explored actions are already available and can be used to predict action values.
 In this case, the critic uses a second GNN to predict the per-object action values.
 It is applied to an object's subgraph, which is composed of all edges that have at least one node in common with the respective object.
 The graph convolutions are followed by a global pooling operation which yields the scalar action value.
 This GNN replaces the MLPs used in the case of the reward subgraph decomposition.
 After extensive testing, we found that this approach is always inferior to the subgraph decomposition.